-"You can't always believe what Fauns say," said Edmund, trying to sound as if he knew far more about them than Lucy.
+"You can't always believe what Fauns say," said Edmund, trying to sound as if he knew far more about them than Lucy. ound as if he knew far more about them than Lucy.
 "Who said so?" asked Lucy.

-"Everyone knows it," said Edmund; "ask anybody you like.
-But it's pretty poor sport standing here in the snow.
-Let's go home."
 "Yes, let's," said Lucy.
 "Oh, Edmund, I am glad you've got in too.
 The others will have to believe in Narnia now that both of us have been there.
-What fun it will be!"
-But Edmund secretly thought that it would not be as good fun for him as for her.
+What fun it will be!" pretty poor sport standing here in the snow.
+Let's go home."
+"Everyone knows it," said Edmund; "ask anybody you like.
+But it's But Edmund secretly thought that it would not be as good fun for him as for her.
 He would have to admit that Lucy had been right, before all the others, and he felt sure the others would all be on the side of the Fauns and the animals; but he was already more than half on the side of the Witch.
 He did not know what he would say, or how he would keep his secret once they were all talking about Narnia.
 By this time they had walked a good way.
 Then suddenly they felt coats around them instead of branches and next moment they were both standing outside the wardrobe in the empty room.
 "I say," said Lucy, "you do look awful, Edmund.
 Don't you feel well?"
 "I'm all right," said Edmund, but this was not true.
 He was feeling very sick.
 "Come on then," said Lucy, "let's find the others.
 What a lot we shall have to tell them!
 And what wonderful adventures we shall have now that we're all in it together."
-Five BACK ON THIS SIDE OF THE DOOR BECAUSE THE GAME OF HIDE-AND-SEEK was still going on, it took Edmund and Lucy some time to find the others.
+FIVE BACK ON THIS SIDE OF THE DOOR BECAUSE THE GAME OF HIDE-AND-SEEK was still going on, it took Edmund and Lucy some time to find the others.
 But when at last they were all together (which happened in the long room, where the suit of armor was), Lucy burst out: "Peter!
 Susan!
 It's all true.
 Edmund has seen it too.
 There is a country you can get to through the wardrobe.
 Edmund and I both got in.
 We met one another in there, in the wood.
 Go on, Edmund; tell them all about it."
 "What's all this about, Ed?" said Peter.

 And now we come to one of the nastiest things in this story.
 Up to that moment Edmund had been feeling sick, and sulky, and annoyed with Lucy for being right, but he hadn't made up his mind what to do.
 When Peter suddenly asked him the question he decided all at once to do the meanest and most spiteful thing he could think of.
 He decided to let Lucy down.

 "Tell us, Ed," said Susan.